0xdead4f/Jsonator/README.md

 ![Jsonator](jsonator.png)
-# Jsonator: JSON Fuzzing Wordlist Generator (On Development)
+# Jsonator: JSON Fuzzing Wordlist Generator

 Jsonator is a tool designed to generate fuzzing wordlists specifically for JSON data structures.
 It aids in discovering potential vulnerabilities, misconfigurations, or edge cases in applications that handle JSON data.